Senior Project: January 3-26, 2018

 WHAT TO DO AFTER SENIOR PROJECT IS OVER

-On Friday, January 27, seniors will return to SLUH for a full day of classes.
+On Monday, January 29, seniors will return to SLUH for a full day of classes.
 On that day, seniors should first report to their homeroom to pick up their new schedule.
 Senior Advisors will go to their second semester, senior homeroom.
 After picking up schedules, seniors should go to the Chapel for a prayer service.
-Further instructions and details for what is expected of all seniors on Monday will be given during this prayer service.
+Further instructions and details for what is expected of all seniors the next day will be given during this prayer service.

 - What site were you at, and why did you pick it?

 - Who was one person that really impacted you at Senior Project and why?
 (Remember to not use actual names)

 - What was the biggest challenge you faced at Senior Project and how did you deal with it?